Types of credit-building products and how to use them

 - Short terms and high rates may make the payment unaffordable.

-Best practices to build credit
+Best practices for building credit

 - Pay your bills on time.
 Regardless of the type of credit-builder loan you take out, your credit score will drop if you don’t make payments on time.
 Keep on top of them by scheduling reminders or using autopay.